Create an online event schedule in 5 easy steps

 Name your schedule

-The title you give to your event schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
+The title you give to your online event schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
 Provide a short but descriptive name for the schedule, for example “Cupcake Workshop” and click Next.

 You can always change it (as well as your account name) later but note that if you do so, the schedule’s URL will change accordingly.